BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-parsinginterpreting2.md

         A -> By
         B -> Az
         ]]></script>
-      title: Limitations of LL(1) parsers: no left recursion
+      title: "Limitations of LL(1) parsers: no left recursion"
       questions:
         - "Consider each nonterminal as a function call in a recursive descent parser.
 Why is this grammar difficult to parse with an LL(1) parser?"
         - "How might we fix this grammar?"